 (R:125 G:132 B:139 LRV:23)

-As its name might suggest, this is a darker and bolder gray hue that is complete with both slightly purple and blue undertones.
+As its name might suggest, this is a darker and bolder gray hue that’s considered complete with both slightly purple and blue undertones.
+It features distinct blue undertones that are gradually visible as the color gets darker.

-It is considered to be quite sophisticated and cool and can make any space look more formal if applied with the right accent pieces.
+Since the shade is quite sophisticated and cool it can make any space look more formal if applied with the right accent pieces like golden ornaments, deep navy furniture, and a few pops of vibrant colors.

 4. Passive (SW 7064)